 You’ve spent a lifetime earning your reputation.
-Then, it’s tarnished in an instant after someone published a negative article about your business or one of its executives.
+Then, it’s tarnished in an instant because someone published a negative article about your business or one of its executives.
 Despite your best efforts, this content is still lodged on the first page of Google.
-Maybe you’ve even worked with a reputation management company.
+Maybe you’ve even worked with a reputation management service.
 But it just won’t go away.

 To be honest, it’s extremely difficult to completely remove negative news articles from Google.
 Therefore, the best course of action is usually to bury negative content in the search engine results by displacing it with positive content that better represents you or your company.

-Reasons negative news articles rank well in Google results
+Reasons news articles rank well in Google results

 You’ve probably noticed that some negative news stories get a lot of air time on Google.
 There are several reasons for this.